 Its definition and name are due to Adrien Douady, in tribute to the mathematician Benoit Mandelbrot.
 The set is connected to a Julia set, and related Julia sets produce similarly complex fractal shapes.

 Mandelbrot set images may be created by sampling the complex numbers and determining, for each sample point , whether the result of iterating the above function goes to infinity (in practice -- whether it leaves some predetermined bounded neighbourhood of 0 after a predetermined number of iterations).
 Treating the real and imaginary parts of as image coordinates on the complex plane, pixels may then be colored according to how soon the sequence crosses an arbitrarily chosen threshold, with a special color (usually black) used for the values of for which the sequence has not crossed the threshold after the predetermined number of iterations (this is necessary to clearly distinguish the Mandelbrot set image from the image of its complement).
-If is held constant and the initial value of is variable instead, one obtains the corresponding Julia set for each point in the parameter space of the simple function.
+If is held constant and the initial value of —denoted by —is variable instead, one obtains the corresponding Julia set for each point in the parameter space of the simple function.

 Images of the Mandelbrot set exhibit an elaborate and infinitely complicated boundary that reveals progressively ever-finer recursive detail at increasing magnifications.
 The "style" of this repeating detail depends on the region of the set being examined.
 The set's boundary also incorporates smaller versions of the main shape, so the fractal property of self-similarity applies to the entire set, and not just to its parts.

 The Mandelbrot set has become popular outside mathematics both for its aesthetic appeal and as an example of a complex structure arising from the application of simple rules.
 It is one of the best-known examples of mathematical visualization.